-PhD, associate professor of medicine-nephrology, microbiology-immunology and surgeryorgan transplantation, has been selected to receive the American Society of Transplantation (AST) Basic Science Investigator Award, which goes to mid-career investigators who have made substantial contributions to the field of transplantation medicine.
+Amy Kontrick, MD, assistant professor of emergency medicine, was named the national Clerkship Director of the Year by the Clerkship Directors in receive the American Society of Transplantation (AST) Basic Science Investigator Award, which goes to mid-career investigators who have made substantial contributions to the field of transplantation medicine.
 Her research focuses on preventing the lifelong need to take immunosuppressive drugs.